inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_versions.md

 The id of the rest API.

-For additional information, see the [AWS ApiGateway Documentation Version documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-documentationversion.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::DocumentationVersion` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-documentationversion.html).

 ## Properties